cobuildlab/cobuildlab-web/src/pages/blog/user-stories.md

 <title-4>* Task’s direction during the software development process:</tittle-4>

-Is possible because of breaking down user stories tasks are create to have done in every phase. hanks to user stories you will make clear and concise the process.
+Is possible because of breaking down user stories tasks are create to have done in every phase.
+Thanks to user stories you will make clear and concise the process.

 <title-4>* Product functionality gets better every day:</tittle-4>